Mel Burton: Storylines

 After failing her degree, Mel carries on drinking until Sophie takes a bottle of vodka away from her that she had been hiding in her wardrobe.
 Consequently, the girls have a fight at the top of the stairs.
 As Mel tries to grab the vodka she accidentally pushes Sophie down the stairs, leaving her sister unconscious and fighting for her life in hospital.
 Sophie thankfully survives and forgives Mel, who begins attending a support group for her alcoholism.

 Mel begins working at the salon Evissa with Sophie and sleeps with Warren Fox.
 Mel thinks that they are now in a relationship, but Warren tells her that it was just a one off, leaving her heartbroken.
 Mel then gets a job with a team called Zedex and her manager asks her to join them for a drink at the local pub.
 Initially Mel turns down the offer but then reluctantly agrees.
 Mel gets very drunk and upon returning home she looks through all the cupboards for some vodka, trashing plates and throwing things around the room.
 The next day Mel cannot remember what had happened, so Sophie tells her everything.
 When Mel goes to work she gets sacked for making a fool of herself, losing some private Zedex papers and being hours late.
 After this, Mel never drinks again.

 Mel, along with Sophie, move in with Louise Summers after Liz moves away and sells the Burton house.
 She is initially unemployed but is given her old job back at the salon.
 Mel managed to catch Clare once again cheating on Max, as she sees her sleeping with Warren on CCTV footage.
 After successfully recording the footage, Mel turns to OB with the evidence, and the pair confront a worried Clare in the pub, The Dog in The Pond, in September 2006.
 However, Sam Owen has escaped from prison and bursts into the pub, setting the place on fire.
 Mel is last seen jumping on Sam in an attempt to stop him attacking Sophie.
 Mel and Sophie die in the explosion, along with Sam, student Olivia Johnson and Mel's friend Joe.
 Mel's charred body is later seen by OB in the pub.

 Reception

 While writing about their disappointment with the show's new characters, an Inside Soap columnist called Mel and Sophie "just plain irritating".
+Mel was unpopular with Lucy Lather from Inside Soap.
+When Gordon Cunningham (Bernard Latham) and Helen Cunningham (Kathryn George) were killed off in a car crash plot, Lather wished that the show's producers had also killed off both Mel and Sophie "while they were at it".